Hoybaby/React-Blogger/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+If changes are done to the project, a new build folder has to be created thus one must delete the old one for changes to occur in Github.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**